OfficeDev/office-js-docs-pr/docs/includes/file-get-the-whole-document-from-an-add-in-for-powerpoint-or-word.md

 ## Create the user interface for the add-in

-For the user interface of the add-in, you can use HTML, written directly into the **GetDoc_App.html** file.
+For the user interface of the add-in, you can use HTML written directly into the **GetDoc_App.html** file.
 The programming logic and functionality of the add-in must be contained in a JavaScript file (for example, **GetDoc_App.js**).

 Use the following procedure to create a simple user interface for the add-in that includes a heading and a single button.